BPS lumps in the Nonminimal $CP^1$ Maxwell-Chern-Simons Model: From the NSLM-Maxwell-CS formulation to the theory

-The kinetic sector of the $\CP^1$ model is naturally endowed with the Fubini–Study metric, which emerges from the projection onto the physical tangent space orthogonal to the local $U(1)$ fiber, yielding the curved target-space geometry characteristic of $\CP^1$ \cite{Manton2}.
+The kinetic sector is thus naturally endowed with the Fubini--Study metric, which emerge from the projection onto the physical tangent space orthogonal to the local $U(1)$ fiber, yielding the curved target-space geometry characteristic of $\CP^1$ \cite{Manton2}.
+Furthermore, the nonminimal interaction modifies the effective gauge connection felt by the $CP^1$ field through the dual vector $G_\mu$.